What is Spiritual Counselling?

 Psychotherapy is also a great tool for getting in touch with some of your deepest feelings and longings.
 It can help to bring balance between the head and heart, so your thinking is in harmony with your emotions.
 You’re encouraged to let go of who you think you should be, and allow your unique, creative soul to emerge, with acceptance and without judgement.

 As you get to know yourself, and the ego looses its grip, compassion arises naturally, along with a sense of being connected with other people and the world around you.

 Spiritual counsellors can come from a variety of backgrounds, with different levels of training and experience.
 They will all be on their own spiritual journeys, and will be open minded, willing to guide you on yours with the understanding that you may have different views and beliefs.

 My spiritual journey began with learning and teaching the Alexander Technique, which raised my awareness of sensations the body, how I was breathing, and how I was moving.

-I’ve also explored meditations from various traditions, including Buddhist Vipasanna meditations, Hindu mantra and self enquiry meditations, and extended mindfulness retreats.
+I’ve also explored meditations from various traditions, including Buddhist meditations, mantras, self enquiry meditations, and extended mindfulness retreats.